bujakasha/casper-varesmaa/README.md

 [Live site](https://caspervaresmaa.fi/)

-My site is build with gatsby.js blazing fast static site generator, that allows you to get most out of JAMstack.
+My site is build with gatsby.js static site generator, thath is new way of making fast and secure static websites.
 I use bootstrap because it has great grid system.
-I also use purgecss on build so that all unused bootstrap css get whipped away.
+I also use purgecss on build so that all unused bootstrap css gets whipped away.